 - There is a mechanism for selectively excluding Master Items in your exported or printed page.
 Any object that you do not want to appear in the exported or printed page should begin with "NoExport" (e.g. open an arrow object's Properties dialog and on the Programming tab, rename "Arrow" to "NoExport_Arrow").

 - When you customize and save your Master Page to the User Files Folder, the next time you choose File: New: Master Page, you load your customized template.

 - If you don't want to show Master Items in the workspace, click View: Show: Master Items and remove the check mark.
 The exported graph will still contain the Master Items (they just won't show in the workspace).

 - If you want to remove Master Items from a graph in both the workspace and exported images, click Format: Page..., Display tab and clear the Use Master Items check box.

 The Export Margin Offsets Dialog Box

-By default, the margins of your copied or exported graph are determined by the Margin Control in Copy Page Settings group of Tools: Options (Copy actions) or the Export Settings branch of Export Graphs (Export actions).
+By default, the margins of your copied or exported graph are determined by the Margin Control in Copy Page Settings group of Preferences: Options (Copy actions) or the Export Settings branch of Export Graphs (Export actions).
 Beginning with Origin 2018, you can interactively modify the default margins using the Export Margin Offsets Dialog Box.

 - Click on the graph window (to activate) and choose Edit: Export Margin Offsets.
 This opens the Export Margin Offsets dialog.